johnnycalderon86/IDE-research/README.md

 ~~~~
 I chose  Visual Studio Code as my IDE because it was highly recommended by many developers
-and seems like a tool worth mastering
+and seems like a tool worth mastering.
 ~~~~